Evenings in my kitchen sound something like this:

 Curried Cabbage with Whole Masoor

-- 1/2 head of a large cabbage , cut into medium to thin shreds
+- ½ head cabbage , cut into medium to thin shreds

-- 3/4 cup whole masoor (These are round brown lentils with a pink interior that cooks up yellow-- you can easily find them at any Indian grocery store.
+- ¾ cup brown lentils (Or whole masoor.
+These are round brown lentils with a pink interior that cooks up yellow-- you can easily find them at any Indian grocery store.
 I often see cooks confuse them with French Puy lentils, but they are not the same.
 Masoor is nuttier, while puy lentils are mottled and smaller and tend to be peppery-tasting.)

 - 2 green chillies , chopped